Forrester Report: The State of Conversational AI Read the report —>

 Finally, it’s commonplace to note that automation systems across a variety of different industries can fail to deal with subtle or complex issues.
 They might handle a routine query without issue, but other things might need to be routed to a human.

-This isn’t a surprise, and shouldn’t turn you off from using AI conversational email tools anymore than it would turn you off from using large language models.
+This isn’t a surprise, and shouldn’t turn you off from using AI conversational email tools any more than it would turn you off from using large language models.
 It just means you need a way to catch tricky problems so they can be sent to the human beings with the skills to fix them.

 Make the Most Use of Email Automation for Customer Service

-Throughout this piece we’ve painted a rosy picture of this technology, and that’s because we believe it’s the future of email-based customer service interactions.
+Throughout this piece, we’ve painted a rosy picture of this technology, and that’s because we believe it’s the future of email-based customer service interactions.
 With it you can reduce costs, reduce your agents’ workloads, and make customers happier, all at the same time.

 If you’re intrigued, we encourage you to learn more about Quiq’s email AI here.